jaylenxr/simply-books-official2.0/README.md

 # Simply Books!

-With this app, users are able to view book collections and authors.
+With this app, users are able to view and change their personal book collections and authors.
+As this is user specific, book and author collections will differ.
+Any information added, created, or removed will only be seen by the user logged in.

 - [View App](https://www.loom.com/share/11af9a81ae8a4b84bc4f0c963a16884e?sid=dbbf034f-f81b-4070-9504-ed1cd4517db2)
 ## App Feautures